TomislavVinkovic/TomislavVinkovic/README.md

 - 👋 Hi, I’m @TomislavVinkovic
 - 👀 I’m interested in developing web and mobile applications.
-- 🌱 I’m currently learning Flutter, ASP.NET core and I am also planning to learn Node.js, React and Solidity in the near future.
+- 🌱 I’m currently learning Flutter, PHP/Laravel and I am also planning to learn Node.js, React and Solidity in the near future.
+- I have past experiences in web development in python and C#.
 - 💞️ I’m looking to collaborate on any web/mobile application.
 - 📫 How to reach me:
-    - E-mail: tomothevinkan2@gmail.com
+    - E-mail: tomothevinkan3@gmail.com
     - Facebook: https://www.facebook.com/tomislav.vinkovic.737/
     - LinkedIn: Coming soon!